pngwn/MDsveX/packages/svast-utils/README.md

 I have not thought any of this through and threw them together very quickly.
 I may add some actually useful utilities in the future but this is enough to be going along with.

+None of these utilities are immutable operations because that shit is expensive.

 ---

 - [Install it](#install-it)